VegaDeftwing/OpGuidesHugoSrc/content/Phil/Religion.md

 Now, you *personally* may not dislike the person for who they are, hell, maybe you are LGBT or whatever alongside them.
 Great!
 Then you know full well why they may be disinterested and should respect that.
 Let them find your religion on their own.
 The **only exception** here is if:

-You have known the person a long time **AND** They've already expressed some interest
+You have known the person a long time **AND** they've already expressed some interest

 Similarly, you *personally* probably haven't gone on any Witch hunts or killed a million Jews.
 Again, sure, but ya' think that *maybe* someone might hold a bit of a grudge for their ancestors pain?
 Again, all it takes to respect that is to - and I can't state this enough - shut the fuck up.